ibid/ibid/docs/configuration.rst

 Whitespace is ignored, all values belong to the most recently defined section.

+Lines can be commented out by prefixing them with ``#``.

 Top Level Options
 ^^^^^^^^^^^^^^^^^

 .. describe:: botname:

-   The name of the bot.
+   String: The name of the bot.
    It will respond to this name.

 .. describe:: logging:

-   Defaults to ``logging.ini``.
-   The location of the :mod:`logging` configuration file.
+   String: The location of the :mod:`logging` configuration file.

+   Default: ``logging.ini``

 .. describe:: mysql_engine:

-   Defaults to ``InnoDB``.
-   The engine that MySQL tables will be created in.
+   String: The engine that MySQL tables will be created in.

+   Default: ``InnoDB``

 Auth
 ^^^^